blueminder/desksweep/README.md

 Automatically clean and sort Desktop items with a single click.
 It takes all of your loose icons and places them in a folder corresponding with the month or day the operation was run.
 A fresh start for you.

 A cross-platform clone of Median Tech's [Clean for Mac OS](https://apps.apple.com/us/app/clean/id418412301?mt=12) written in Rust & [egui](https://github.com/emilk/egui).
+Supports Windows, Linux, and Mac OS.